ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

 ### High order function

-Based on the lexical scope and closures, we can use a powerful idiom in the functional programming: the high order function.
-It is a concept refers to functions that operate on other functions.
-Specifically, a high-order function does at least one of the following:
+Drawing from the principles of lexical scope and closures, functional programming introduces a powerful idiom: the high-order function.
+This concept pertains to functions that act upon other functions.
+Specifically, a high-order function fulfills at least one of the following criteria:

 1. Takes one or more functions as arguments
 2. Returns a function

-This idiom allows greater abstraction and can lead to more concise and expressive code.
-To describe this, let's suppose a requirements.
-We have a integer array and the requirement is to minus 10 to each number in the given array.
-If we don't know the high-order function, we may use a simple `for` loop to finish this work.
+This idiom facilitates higher abstraction, resulting in more succinct and expressive code.
+To illustrate, consider a scenario where we have an array of integers and the task is to subtract 10 from each number in the array.
+Without the knowledge of high-order functions, one might typically resort to a basic `for` loop to achieve this.

 ```python
 nums = [1, 2, 3]